Do you know about the endemic Indonesian primate orangutan, which is a rare animal, this orangutan is on the verge of extinction.

 Bornean orangutans

-Although called almost the same as humans, orangutans are referred to as loners rather than social creatures.
-For example, after mating, female orangutans will leave the male because they have no role in caring for baby orangutans.
+Even though they are said to be almost the same as humans, orangutans are called loners rather than social creatures.
+For example, after mating, the female orangutan will leave the male because he has no role in caring for the baby orangutan.

 Meanwhile, when placed in captivity, orangutans can last up to 50 years.
 With a birth spacing of up to 8 years, orangutans are called the mammals with the longest birth spacing in the world.